omgnetwork/elixir-omg/docs/api_specs/includes/watcher_api_specs.md

 ```

 Gets all utxos belonging to the given address.
 <aside class="notice"> Note that this is a performance intensive call and should only be used if the chain is byzantine and the user needs to retrieve utxo information to be able to exit.
-Normally an application should use the Informational API's (Account - Get Utxos)[#] This version is provided in case the Informational API is not available.</aside>
+Normally an application should use the Informational API's  <a href="#cccount-get-utxos">Account - Get Utxos</a> instead.
+This version is provided in case the Informational API is not available.</aside>

 ### HTTP Request